gatsbyjs/homepage-starters/docs/adding-a-blog.md

 The Gatsby Homepage starter includes components for creating a homepage and an _About_ page as well as templates for simple pages like a _Privacy Policy_ page.

-It also includes templates for a blog, but this feature is disabled by default.
-This guide explains how to enable this feature.
+It does not include a blog by default, but you can install an optional theme to source blog content from a CMS of your choice.

 ## Get started